 If things aren’t getting better after a week, you should definitely get in touch with your clinic.
 Keep in mind that hair transplant infection can develop in the recipient area, donor area or both.
 A delay in treatment can cause permanent damage to the hair transplant grafts or the donor area.

-How Can You Prevent Hair Transplant Infection?
+How Can You Prevent Infection After A Hair Transplant?

 Although a hair transplant infection is rare, make sure to take a look at the following things to get an idea of how to avoid its possibility: